gerasimosmichalitsianos/pansharpen_python/README.md

        argument should be the filename of a 1-band panchromatic Geotiff image file (.tif extension).
 The second argument should be a string filename of a 3 or 4-band multispectral geotiff image file (RGB,NIR bands, in that order).
        The Python program does a number of tasks.

-If first uses GDAL tools to resample the multispectral Geotiff image file to the same higher dimensions as the panchromatic image Geotiff file using bicubic interpolation.
+       First, it uses GDAL tools to
+       resample the multispectral Geotiff image file to the same higher dimensions as the panchromatic image Geotiff file using bicubic interpolation.
-       This file is written to disk.
+       This file is then written to disk.
 For this resampled multispectral Geotiff image file and the panchromatic Geotiff image file, the following pan-sharpening algorithms are applied:

          (1) Brovey,
          (2) Principal Component Analysis (PCA),
          (3) FIHS (Fast Intensity Hue Saturation),